JustusWest/Web-Data-Discovery/README.md

 Each subdirectory has its own README with setup and run instructions; start with `backend/README.md` to configure API keys, then `frontend/README.md` to run the UI against it.

-## Status of This Artifact

-This is a research-demo artifact, not a packaged product.
-It assumes a programmer comfortable with Python/Node environment setup, and it requires your own API keys (a search API and an LLM API) to run — it will not do anything useful out of the box without those.
-It is provided to support reproducibility and inspection of the system described in the paper, exactly as implemented for the demonstration.

 ## Citation

 ```bibtex